 There’s also a triple inhaled therapy for COPD that combines three long-acting COPD medications.
 The first approved triple inhaled therapy for COPD was called fluticasone/umeclidinium/vilanterol (Trelegy Ellipta).

-Roflumilast is specifically for people who have a history of severe COPD exacerbations.
-It isn’t for everyone.
+Roflumilast is specifically for people who have a history of severe COPD flare-ups.
+It is not for everyone.

-Side effects that can occur with roflumilast includes diarrhea, nausea, back pain, dizziness, decreased appetite, and headache.
+Side effects that can occur with roflumilast include:

-COPD can destroy the air sacs in your lungs, resulting in the development of air spaces called bullae.
+COPD can destroy the air sacs in your lungs.
+This causes large air spaces called bullae to develop.
 As these air spaces expand or grow, they crowd out better-functioning areas of the lungs.
 This can make breathing shallow and difficult.

 A bullectomy is a surgical procedure that removes damaged air sacs.
 It can reduce breathlessness and improve lung function.

 COPD causes lung damage, which also plays a role in breathing problems.
-According to the American Lung Association, this surgery removes about 30 percent of damaged or diseased lung tissue.
+According to the American Lung Association, a lung volume reduction surgery removes about 30 percent of damaged or diseased lung tissue.

 With damaged portions removed, your diaphragm can work more efficiently, allowing you to breathe easier.

 This type of surgery is only an option for patients who have emphysema, a form of COPD, that mainly affects the upper portion of the lungs.